microsoft/FluidFramework/packages/dds/tree/docs/wip/Stored and View Schema.md

 -   Add support for it in the application.
     This may optionally be done by using the new schema as the view schema (removing the old one), and providing schematize with a handler to do the update/conversion.
 -   Recurse this algorithm updating the parent to accept the new schema (which in most cases will hit the "If existing data is compatible with the new schema" case.)

+## Open questions

+How should we deal with transient out of schema states while editing?
+Use edit primitives that avoid this? (ex: swap instead of delete and insert.
+Maybe a version od detach that inserts a placeholder which has to be replaced with valid data before the transaction ends?
+That seems like it could make the tree reading API for the middle of transactions messy.)

 # Schedule